vladigoal/movies-project/README.rst

 Deploy
 ======

 Next steps describe project installation on staging or production server.
-If you'd like to setup project for local developmetn than please read DEV-README.rst
+If you'd like to setup project for local developmetn then please read DEV-README.rst

 1. Install all requirements on system as described previously.
 2. Clone repository to server.